 Core Design Principles

-Cafés are structured to promote lively conversation and interaction among teens and the presenter; a teen science café program is not a lecture series.
+Cafés are structured to promote lively conversation and interaction among teens and the STEM expert; a teen science café program is not a lecture series.

 Teen Leadership Teams are responsible for all aspects of their program, with adult leaders providing support in the background.

 Teen leadership is of fundamental importance to a teen science café program.
 Allowing teen leaders to take charge of all aspects the program, with an adult leader providing support in the background, gives those teens a sense of ownership of the program, and unleashes the teens’ energy and creativity.

 An adult leader will meet with the teen leaders as often as there are cafés to review how the previous café went— discuss any issues, what improvements are warranted—and to plan and practice leadership roles for the upcoming café.
 These meetings strengthen the teen leaders’ sense of purpose and camaraderie.